mwinokan/MShTools/README.md

 ## sbatch / EUREKA specific
 - `submit.sh` submit a given script using `sbatch` on EUREKA's parallel scratch.
 (Currently private, awaiting update)
-- `sq_loop.sh` auto-refreshing list of all active jobs for a given user.
+- `sq.sh` pretty list of all active jobs for a given user.
 (Intended for EUREKA)
 - `wd.sh` change to, list, and get paths to working directories that fit the pattern `~/WD_<NUMBER>_<TAGS>`.
 (Portable)
 - `djvu2pdf.sh` converts djvu files to pdf (Intended for EUREKA).
 - `usage.sh` shows your disk usage for $HOME & $PSCRATCH.